 However, while season one focuses on Ted reaching out to Rebecca, season two pays more attention to Rebecca trying to reach out to Ted.
 In “Carol of the Bells,” the second season’s much-loved Christmas episode, Ted begins to spiral into drunkenness and despair until Rebecca saves him by showing up at his window to spread Christmas cheer.
 Two episodes later, in “The Signal,” Ted reaches his first breaking point of the season, suffering a panic attack in the middle of a match and running off the pitch.
-Somehow, in a sea of thousands within the stadium, Rebecca is again the only one to realize what wrong with Ted, and leaves the match immediately to try and find him.
+Somehow, in a sea of thousands in the stadium, Rebecca is again the only one to realize what is wrong with Ted and leaves the match immediately to try and find him.
 When she can’t, she calls Ted but receives no answer, and the gulf between them widens.

 “No Weddings and a Funeral,” the second season’s tenth episode, delivers one of the most moving scenes of the entire show, revealing how and when both Ted and Rebecca’s lives changed irrevocably.
 Against the backdrop of Rebecca’s father’s funeral, both characters (though, again, in different locations) break down and confess their deepest traumas.
 For Ted, it was his father committing suicide while Ted was in the house with him.
 For Rebecca, it was walking in on her father cheating on her mother.
-Both of these events happened on the same date – Friday, September 13th, 1991 – and both events molded Ted and Rebecca into the people they became.
-Ted being present at his father’s suicide fueled his need to make sure no one ever feels unseen or alone; Rebecca witnessing her father’s betrayal shaped every subsequent romantic relationship in her life.
-The scene’s haunting editing and the deliberate intertwining of Ted and Rebecca’s stories – Rebecca tells her half of the story to her mother while in a back room at the church; Ted shares his with Dr. Sharon in his living room, after calling her in the middle of another panic attack – lends an almost ethereal aura to the moment.
-In a season in which Ted and Rebecca shared a handful of scenes, it is almost jarring to be reminded that even in their darkest moments, the two of them are still connected by an invisible string, one that has seemingly existed for three decades.
+Both events happened on the same date – Friday, September 13th, 1991 – and molded Ted and Rebecca into the people they became.
+Ted being present at his father’s suicide fueled his need to ensure no one ever feels unseen or alone; Rebecca witnessing her father’s betrayal shaped every subsequent romantic relationship in her life.
+The scene’s haunting editing and the deliberate intertwining of Ted and Rebecca’s stories – Rebecca tells her half of the story to her mother while in a back room at the church; Ted shares his with Dr. Sharon in his living room after calling her in the middle of another panic attack – lends an almost ethereal aura to the moment.
+In a season in which Ted and Rebecca shared a handful of scenes, it is almost jarring to be reminded that even in their darkest moments, the two of them are still connected by an invisible string that has seemingly existed for three decades.

-Following these revelations, Rebecca breaks down while delivering her father’s eulogy, and is only able to find the strength to go on once Ted enters the church.
+Following these revelations, Rebecca breaks down while delivering her father’s eulogy and is only able to find the strength to go on once Ted enters the church.
 It is a beautiful and quiet moment, solidifying the bond between the two, and begins to bridge the distance they have imposed on each other all season.

 Season two of Ted Lasso is subtle in its development of Ted and Rebecca’s relationship.
 Though season one constructed it in ways that may have felt more tangible and apparent, season two attempts to establish the fact that Ted and Rebecca are connected in ways that transcend the physical.
 While both Sudeikis and Waddingham have referred to Ted and Rebecca as “soulmates,” their story has an added element of choice, not just mere fate, that elevates their relationship and links their parallel journeys.
 What is abundantly clear is that both Ted and Rebecca are brimming with love and looking for someone to share it all with.
 It is difficult to believe that if they do somehow end up with other people in their quests for love, they would be able to find anyone who understands them with the same strength that Ted and Rebecca hold between each other.
-Ted, whose ex-wife told him he was “too much,” fits together perfectly with Rebecca, whose ex-husband made her feel as though she was not enough – like two puzzle pieces of healing and love.
+Ted, whose ex-wife told him he was “too much,” fits perfectly with Rebecca, whose ex-husband made her feel like she was not enough – like two puzzle pieces of healing and love.

 Ted Lasso‘s season three began filming this month.
 If the rom-com structure trajectory continues, we will see Ted and Rebecca find their way back to each other and realize the true nature of what’s been building between them.
-Should this turn out to be true, it will have been extremely brave of the show to space out a slow burn relationship across three years worth of build-up, separation, anticipation, intimacy, and love, and it will make the satisfaction of the ending all the sweeter.
+Should this turn out to be true, it would have been extremely brave of the show to space out a slow-burn relationship across three years worth of build-up, separation, anticipation, intimacy, and love, and it will make the satisfaction of the ending all the sweeter.
 In an age of media that deems narratives of love between older characters unnecessary and recoils from female characters who are allowed the space to be strong and messy in their search for love, Ted Lasso offers us a new way forward.
 As Sudeikis so aptly said back in 2020 when describing the show, “What if Nora Ephron wrote a sports film?”

 So: are Ted and Rebecca an ode to the slow-burn rom-com couple?
 Only season three will tell – but I really do hope so.
 After all, believing in rom-communism means believing that everything’s gonna work out in the end.